-Cooperative Agreement grant no. NA16SEC4810008.
-The authors would like to thank The City College of New York, NOAA Center for Earth System Sciences and Remote Sensing Technologies, and NOAA Office of Education, Educational Partnership Program for fellowship support for Veeshan Narinesingh and the American Society for Engineering Education for their support of Spencer K. Clark through a National Defense Science and Engineering Graduate Fellowship.
-The statements contained within the manuscript are not the opinions of the funding agency or the US government but instead reflect the authors' opinions.
+Acknowledgements: This study is supported and monitored by The National Oceanic and Atmospheric Administration - Cooperative Science Center for Earth System Sciences and Remote Sensing Technologies under the Cooperative Agreement Grant #: NA16SEC4810008.
+The authors would like to thank The City College of New York, NOAA Center for Earth System Sciences and Remote Sensing Technologies, and NOAA Office of Education, Educational Partnership Program for fellowship support for Veeshan Narinesingh, and the American Society for Engineering Education for their support of Spencer K. Clark through opinions of the funding agency or the U.S. government, but reflect the authors 'opinions.